MalekMansour/Killer-Invasion/websites.md

 35. Satan Worship Blog (very long website with a lot of links in it.)
 36. 8-Bit Tulip Game
 37. How to deal with depression.
 (Blog)
-38. Hitmen Website (you can send hitmen on others.)
+38. Hitmen for Hire Website (you can send hitmen on others.)
 39. YouPorn (WeirdYoutube version of yk what.)
+40. Urban legend:+ Blog about an urban legend